-Operating margin increased to 38% compared to 35% in the three month period and increased to 37% compared to 35% in the six month period.
-Operating income increased \$12.6 million, or 22%, in the three month period and increased \$22.9 million, or 21%, in the six month period and was primarily affected by:
+Operating margin increased to 38% compared to 35% 36% in the three month period and increased to 37% 38% compared to 35% in the six nine month period.
+Operating income increased \$12.6 million \$11.1 million, or 22% 19%, in the three month period and increased \$22.9 million \$34.0 million, or 21% 20%, in the six nine month period and was primarily affected by:

-- An increase in revenues as mentioned above; and - Decreased non-capitalized investment spending, mainly consulting costs; partially offset by - Increased costs associated with new business, primarily personnel expenses and third-party vendor costs; and - Costs to enhance, support and maintain technologies and investment service capabilities.
+- An increase in revenues as mentioned above; and - Decreased non-capitalized investment spending, mainly consulting costs; partially offset by - Increased costs associated with new business, primarily personnel expenses and stock-based compensation costs and third-party vendor costs; and - Costs to enhance, support and maintain technologies and investment service capabilities.